Funds eye 'jam tomorrow' in face of Greek ructions

 Since the onset of the crisis in 2009/2010, however, Europe has looked to shore up its banking system and moved a lot of Greek debt to public institutions, to limit any potential fallout.

-The chief investment office at the world’s biggest wealth manager, UBS UBSN.VX, flagged the chance of a near-term sell-off in European equities, but said investors should focus on the positive long-term outlook for the region.
+The chief investment office at the world’s biggest wealth manager, UBS, flagged the chance of a near-term sell-off in European equities, but said investors should focus on the positive long-term outlook for the region.

 “We believe that the ECB (European Central Bank) will be able to mitigate financial contagion from Greece if necessary.
 Over our 6-month tactical investment horizon, we expect the risk premium on peripheral bonds to narrow and the Eurozone equity rally to resume,” said the group, which manages $2.2 trillion.